PAMGuard/PAMGuard/src/clickTrainDetector/click_train_help.md

   <img width="500" height="350" src = "resources/advanced_pane.png">
 </p>

-_Figure 4.
-The advanced settings for calculating χ^2.
+_The advanced settings for calculating χ^2.
 These parameters are primarily used to prevent click train aliasing and fragmentation.
 The advanced settings (see Figure 4) are a series of additional factors that prevent aliasing and fragmentation and work as flows._

 <strong>Low ICI Bonus:</strong>  if the median ICI of the possible click train is above a specified maximum value, a large penalty is added which effectively makes it one of the least likely click trains in the hypothesis matrix.
 If the median ICI is below the maximum value then χ^2  = 〖(χ^2 (I ̃/max_k⁡〖I_k 〗 ))   〗^LI where I ̃ is the median ICI, max_k⁡〖I_k 〗 is the maximum ICI in the possible click train and LI is the low ICI Bonus.
 This bonus term favours lower ICI values, preventing aliased click trains.